 Saint Estephan Cathedral

 Built in the earlier 20th century, this is a Maronite Catholic Church which is one of the biggest and most stunning in all of Lebanon.
 Overlooking the fisherman’s port, it’s a historic and iconic landmark in the heart of the Old Souk.
-The gorgeous design was made by Italian architect, Giusape Maggiore, and is a pattern of Byzantine and Roman arts with some influence from Gothic art.
+The gorgeous design was made by Italian architect, Giusape Maggiore.
+And is a pattern of Byzantine and Roman arts with some influence from Gothic art.
 The cathedral’s stones are from the sands of Batroun and consists of a main nave and two wards in the direction of east and west.
 A painting of Saint Stephan by the Italian painter, Giosti, sits in the center of the three altars.

 World Famous Lemonade Stand

-Port of Batroûn
+Bike through the Port of Batroûn

-Essential area for fishing, boating and great place for Yoga during Sunset!
+“Mina”, as the locals call it, is the central Port of Batroun.
+It’s an essential area for fishing, boating and great place for Yoga during Sunset!

 We concluded our 2 hour tour as we cycled down the streets of downtown Batroûn, passed the happening restaurants, Hookah cafes and bars.
 Slowly trekked passing the only Mosque in town and made a turn into Colonel Reef to end our day with an iced cold non-filtered Micro-Beer (my favorite!).